-We believe that 1) Spirituality is very important as homeless often ask serious spiritual questions as to who they are, what is the purpose of their life, and where God is in all of their struggles.
+We believe that 1) Spirituality is essential as homeless often ask serious spiritual questions as to who they are, what is the purpose of their life, and where God is in all of their struggles.
 2) Many dinner guests express their need to cry out to God for help.
-3) The Board of the Nest Mission as well as the Korean cooking groups want to offer our dinner guests a chance to worship God as our purpose states, but we don’t impose Christian faith on them.
+3) The Board of the Nest Mission, as well as the various cooking groups, want to offer our dinner guests a chance to worship God as our purpose states, but we don’t impose Christian faith on them.
 We respect their choices.
-We encourage them to come in and sit in the back if they are not interested in God.
-4) The worship service and the messages help undo the damage done to them by helping them experience a positive, loving and forgiving God rather than a judging, condemning God.
+4) The worship service and the messages help undo the damage done to them by assisting them to experience positive, loving and forgiving God rather than judging, condemning God.
 5) They are encouraged to lay down all of their troubles and guilt before God and experience healing.

 Before we have a dinner, we hold a service for God.
 Through the words of these services, we instill in the homeless and any other soul more faith, teach prayers and encourage a habit of giving glory to God first, giving them more direction in life.
 In short, they meet a way to be saved at their meals.
 Local praise teams and clergy members sometimes come praise God with us or have service with us.
 The doors are always open; we welcome all of you to join us.